 Basic OData concepts

-OData services are built as RESTful services (featuring resources, accessible throughout URLs and while having every resource use a unique identifier).
+OData services are built as RESTful services (featuring resources, accessible throughout URLs and having every resource use a unique identifier).

-It is used to query the server for specific information.
+A read-only operation used to query the server for specific information.

-It is both an idempotent (no matter how many times you apply the operation, the result is always the same), and safe operation (invoking a GET does not change the state of the server).
+It is both an idempotent (no matter how many times you apply the operation, the result is always the same), and safe operation.
+Invoking a GET does not change the state of the server.

 You may or may not send information with the request.